-BLM New Mexico manages a wide variety of cultural resources, including internationally recognized World Heritage List Chacoan Outliers, the dramatic architecture of 18th century Navajo refugee sites, dry caves and rock shelters containing remarkably well-preserved materials thousands of years old, huge lithic and ceramic scatters that can extend for over a mile in diameter, and outstanding rock art.
-In addition to these sites, the BLM is also responsible for portions of several National Historic Trails such as El Camino Real de Tierra Adentro, the Old Spanish Trail, and the Butterfield Overland Trail, as well as homesteads occupied by Hispanic families, early Euroamerican settlers, and many other amazing resources.
+BLM New Mexico manages a wide variety of cultural resources, including internationally recognized Chacoan Outliers on the UNESCO World Heritage list, the dramatic architecture of 18th century Navajo defensive sites, dry caves and rock shelters containing remarkably well-preserved materials thousands of years old, huge lithic and ceramic scatters that can extend for over a mile in diameter, and outstanding examples of petroglyphs and pictographs.
+In addition to these sites, the BLM manages lands traversed by several National Historic Trails such as El Camino Real de Tierra Adentro, the Old Spanish Trail, and the Butterfield Overland Trail, as well as homesteads occupied by Hispanic families and Euroamerican settlers.

-In managing these resources, the BLM places a strong emphasis on government-to-government relations with American Indian Tribes with interests in the four-state area.
-Many Tribes and Tribal members do business with BLM.
+In managing these resources, the BLM places a strong emphasis on government-to-government relations with Native American Tribal Nations with interests in the four-state area.
+Many Tribes and Tribal members regularly interact with the BLM on issues important to them.
 By law, BLM also has a trust responsibility to the Tribes in the management of some natural resources.
-The BLM works closely with tribes to conserve and protect cultural and natural resources on public lands.
-In addition to the Tribes, the BLM also coordinates with local and national historic preservation groups to ensure that our cultural resources are managed and maintained appropriately.
+The BLM works closely with Tribes to conserve and protect cultural and natural resources on public lands.
+In addition to Tribes, the BLM also coordinates with local, regional, and national historic preservation groups to ensure that cultural resources on the Public Lands are managed and maintained appropriately.

 - Permits